Andrey885/RL_Maze/README.md

   * **What is the free energy F in physics?**

   In statistical physics and thermodynamics complicated systems are often described by a variety of thermodynamical potentials, such as entropy, enthalpy or free energy function.
 The important feature about this potentials is that all of them reach an extremum at the equilibrium state of the system.
-In out case the equilibrium state is defined as the bottom right corner of the maze, because at this point the agent does not have to do anything and can stay there forever, which is an equilibrium by definition.
+In out case the equilibrium state is defined as the agent reaching bottom right corner of the maze, because at this point the agent does not have to do anything and can stay there forever, which is an equilibrium by definition.

   Statistically the free energy *F* can be expressed using the *statistical sum* **Z**:

 <a href="https://www.codecogs.com/eqnedit.php?latex=Z&space;=&space;\sum_j&space;e^{E_j}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?Z&space;=&space;\sum_j&space;e^{E_j}" title="Z = \sum_j e^{E_j}" /></a>,

-where E denoted the the energy of each state.
+where E denotes the energy of each state.
 Then, free energy is:

 <a href="https://www.codecogs.com/eqnedit.php?latex=F&space;=&space;-kT&space;ln&space;Z" target="_blank"><img src="https://latex.codecogs.com/gif.latex?F&space;=&space;-kT&space;ln&space;Z" title="F = -kT ln Z" /></a>  ,